Freesound: Licensing

 Freesound originally used the CC Sampling Plus license for all samples, but has since switched to using CC0, CC BY, and CC BY-NC.
-Older samples remain under Sampling Plus unless their uploaders have relicensed them.
+Older samples remained under Sampling Plus unless their uploaders have relicensed them.

 All of these licenses allow use and distribution of the samples (modified or unmodified) for non-commercial purposes, and in the case of CC0 and CC BY also for commercial purposes.
-The Sampling Plus license does not allow unmodified samples to be distributed commercially, and therefore, like CC BY-NC, fails the Definition of Free Cultural Works and the Debian Free Software Guidelines, and is not free enough to be used on Wikipedia, free software programs, and other projects requiring free content.
+The Sampling Plus license did not allow unmodified samples to be distributed commercially, and therefore, like CC BY-NC, fails the Definition of Free Cultural Works and the Debian Free Software Guidelines, and is not free enough to be used on Wikipedia, free software programs, and other projects requiring free content.

 Release

 The Freesound Project was officially launched on April 5, 2005 in the context of the 2005 International Computer Music Conference.
 It is a project of the Music Technology Group of Universitat Pompeu Fabra, Barcelona.
 Frederic Font is heading the team responsible for developing and administrating the Freesound website.

-Children of Men was the first major motion picture known to legally use a sample from Freesound in its production.
-The sound used was "male_Thijs_loud_scream.aiff" posted by the user thanvannispen, and the film properly attributes the sample in the credits.
+Children of Men is the first major motion picture known to legally use a sample from Freesound in its production.
+The sound used is "male_Thijs_loud_scream.aiff" posted by the user thanvannispen, and the film properly attributes the sample in the credits.